bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 also ask for `ACCESS_FINE_LOCATION`.
 Older Android versions normally need `ACCESS_FINE_LOCATION`.
 On iOS, add `NSBluetoothAlwaysUsageDescription`.

+Ledger BLE pairing and bonding are handled by the operating system and Ledger's BLE transport.
+The phone and Ledger may show a code that the user compares and confirms through the native Bluetooth prompt, but the transport does not expose that code to JavaScript.
+Consequently, Ledger's `driver` has no `onPairingCode` callback.
+Ledger USB/HID does not have a connection-pairing step; device unlocking and confirmations for addresses, policies and signatures are separate from transport pairing.

 This is a conservative Android runtime permission helper:

 ```ts